Developer's Guide (wazo-auth)

 username/password credential; an IdP plugin authentication mechanism may rely on a

-implementation, or not; wazo_auth.backend
+wazo_auth.backendverify_passwordimplementation, or not;

-implementation;- an IdP plugin can elect to handle a login request, and can choose(statically or dynamically) which
+- an IdP plugin can elect to handle a login request, and can choose(statically or dynamically) which

-implementations to be used without modifying the core wazo-auth code.
+wazo_auth.backendimplementation to use in the authentication process; this enables newwazo_auth.backendimplementations to be used without modifying the core wazo-auth code.

 Interface